 Also appearing in Table 2 are parameters characterizing the performance of a typical VLBA antenna for the various receiver/feed combinations.
 Columns [3] and [5] give typical VLBA system equivalent flux densities (SEFDs) at zenith and opacity-corrected gains at zenith, respectively.
 These were obtained from averages of right circularly polarized (RCP) and left circularly polarized (LCP) values from 10 antennas, measured at the frequencies in column [4] by VLBA operations personnel during regular pointing observations.

-The typical zenith SEFDs can be used to estimate root-mean-square (RMS) noise levels on a baseline between 2 VLBA antennas ( $\Delta S$ for a single polarization; see Equation 2) and in a VLBA image ( $\Delta I{\rm m}$ for a single polarization; see Equation 3).
-Characteristic values for $\Delta S^{128,2\mathrm{m}}$ assuming a fringe-fit interval of $au{\mathrm{ff}}=2$ minutes and for $\Delta I{\mathrm{m}}^{128,8\mathrm{h}}$ assuming a total integration time on source of $t{int} = 8$ hours also appear in Table 2; both of these characteristic values assume an aggregate recording bit rate equal to the "sustainable" limit of 128 Mbits per second (Mbps) (see Section 5.16).
-No $\Delta S^{128,2m}$ or $\Delta I{\rm m}^{128,8h}$ entries are given for 90 cm and 50 cm because adequately wide bandwidths cannot be obtained.
-No $\Delta S^{128,2m}$ entry is given for 7 mm since a 2-minute fringe-fit interval is unrealistically long.
+The typical zenith SEFDs can be used to estimate root-mean-square (RMS) noise levels on a baseline between 2 VLBA antennas (ΔS for a single polarization; see Equation 2) and in a VLBA image ($\Delta I{\rm m}$ for a single polarization; see Equation 3).
+Characteristic values for $\Delta S^{128,2m}$ assuming a fringe-fit interval of $\tau{\rm ff}=2$ minutes and for $\Delta I{\rm m}^{128,8h}$ assuming a total integration time on source of $t{int} = 8$ hours also appear in Table 2.
+The tabulated baseline sensitivities for 90 cm and 7 mm assume a fringe-fit interval of 1 minute, since 2 minutes is unrealistically long.
+All the baseline and image sensitivities in the table, except for 3 mm, assume an aggregate recording bit rate equal to the "sustainable" limit of 128 Mbits per second (Mbps) (see Section 5.16).
+This rate is commonly achieved by recording a total bandwith $\Delta \nu$ of 32 MHz with 2-bit (4-level) sampling (see Section 5.14).
+No baseline or image sensitivities are given for 50 cm at the sustainable limit, because adequately wide bandwidths cannot be obtained.
+For 3 mm, it is assumed that twice the sustainable recording rate is used, that the fringe-fit interval is 30 seconds, and that an image is made from 5 hours of integration with 6 antennas; contact Vivek Dhawan (see Section 26.3) for further information.